It is of no value to live twenty- or thirty-plus years beyond retirement and mostly just exist or worse yet, be waiting to die.

 Unlike what the rest of his family suggested, Teel didn’t institutionalize her—and he considers assisted living facilities and home help just other forms of institutionalization.
 He put her in an apartment close to his home, got her involved in local activities, found her a new circle of friends, made sure his children got to know her, and checked on her regularly.
 In this way, she lived happily and healthily for several more years—he believes far more years than if he’d put her in any of the facilities near his home.

 From this experience and from using his patients as focus groups, he developed a new type of assisted care he called the Eldercare Network, with facilities that were more “home-like” than existing assisted living places.
 Unfortunately, he doesn’t go into much detail describing how Eldercare Network was an improvement.
 Rather, he cites anecdotes from residents about how wonderful living there was.
-Frankly, from what detail he did provide, I didn’t see much of a difference between his Eldercare Network and a typical assisted living facility like Greenspring Village in Springfield, VA
+Frankly, from what detail he did provide, I didn’t see much of a difference between his Eldercare Network and a typical assisted living facility like Greenspring Village in Springfield, VA.

-smaller in scale.
+Eldercare Network was smaller in scale.
 Unlike Greenspring, it took in those who could not afford private assisted living and provided care at a cheaper rate.

 That economy, in fact, led to the State of Maine providing Eldercare Network even more funds to take in its indigent elderly.
 State funds meant following state regulations on paperwork and state requirements for senior care, which Teel found tedious and distasteful.
 After a dispute with the state over some unintentional paperwork mistakes, Teel concluded that when it comes to care of elders, we need to “…separate the bureaucrats from the process…”